imanghafoori1/laravel-heyman/README.md

 > — Alec Sharp `

-3- This approach is paticularly useful when you for example write a package which needs ACL but you want to allow your package users to override and apply they own ACL (or validation) rules into your package routes...
+3- This approach is particularly useful when you for example write a package which needs ACL but you want to allow your package users to override and apply they own ACL (or validation) rules into your package routes...

 And that becomes possible when you use laravel-HeyMan for ACL.
 The users can easily cancel out the default rules and re-write their favorite acl or validation stuff in a regular ServiceProviders.